 - Remove any moss/mildew from all decks, walks, and patios.

 - Decks should be pressure-washed, stained, or painted if they are in need of it.

 - If you have outdoor furniture, create one simple ‘room setting’ of clean furniture that will remind buyers of the usefulness of the space Decks & patios should look like you are going to entertain there.

 - Repair broken fences and paint if necessary.

-- Mow lawn and keep it mowed on a weekly basis during the growing season
+- Mow the lawn and keep it mowed on a weekly basis during the growing season

-- Trim branches around roof line to prevent animals, insects, and foliage from getting on the roof.
+- Trim branches around the roofline to prevent animals, insects, and foliage from getting on the roof.
 Inspectors will notice any foliage touching the house and mark it in their report.

 - “Curb appeal” is important.
 Has your landscaping overgrown the house?
 Remember… “You can’t sell it if you can’t see it!”
 Cut back all shrubs to window height that block light or view from windows.

-- Move all children’s toys to the backyard.
+- Remove all children’s toys in the backyard.